SMART-Lab/smartdispatch/README.md

 ```

 *Using a pool of workers*
-Building upon previous example, one could prefer using a pool of workers to achieve the execution of the commands :
+Building upon previous example, one could prefer using a pool of workers to achieve the execution of the commands:

 `smart_dispatch.py -q qtest@mp2 -p 2 launch python my_script.py "1 2" 80 "tanh sigmoid" 0.1`

 Will still generate four different commands but, instead of launching them, two worker commands will be launched on qtest@mp2 to execute all generated commands.

 *Resuming a job (if launched using pool of workers)*
-Given the `job_id` (i.e. folder's name in `SMART_DISPATCH_LOGS/{job_id}/`) one can resume a job that was launched using the pool of workers option.
+Given the `job_id` (i.e. folder's name in `SMART_DISPATCH_LOGS/{job_id}/`) one can resume a job that was launched using the pool of workers option:

 `smart_dispatch.py -q qtest@mp2 -p 4 resume job_id`